New Transfer Station-FAQ

-The transfer station was built in the late 1980s when Georgetown’s population was almost 10,000 people.
+The transfer station was built in 1984 when Georgetown’s population was almost 10,000 people.
 At that time, the City anticipated the transfer station would last until the year 2000 and be able to manage the waste of at least 16,000 residents before an upgrade was needed.
-The transfer station is now managing the waste of nearly 100,000 residents and those numbers are expected to continue to increase.
+The most recent facility improvements were made between 2006 & 2009.
+The transfer station is now managing the waste of nearly 80,000 residents and those numbers are expected to continue to increase.

 By improving the transfer station, the City increases efficiency, as well as increases the services offered to residents, such as household hazardous waste collection and compost.
-The improvements will also allow the transfer station to generate additional revenue, which is currently about $150,000 a year.
+The improvements will also allow the transfer station to generate additional revenue, which is currently $200,000+ per year.

-Why is the City paying for the upgrade instead of Texas Disposal Systems?
+What is the overall cost of the construction, and why is the City paying instead of Texas Disposal Systems?

 What improvements are being made to the transfer station?

 - Provide for 3 waste streams (trash, recycle & compost), with less down time to process multiple streams

 - Increase operational efficiency

 - Meet state regulations for health and safety

 - Reduce wait times to unload vehicles by creating separate roads for residential & commercial truck traffic